AnyChart/docs.anychart.com/Maps/Labels.md

 ## Overlap

-Sometimes there are a lot of tiny regions on maps, and their labels are not able to suit the sizes of their regions.
+Some maps might contain several tiny regions, which labels are not able to suit the sizes of their regions.
 In these cases it's just necessary to have an opportunity to disable and enable some of them.

 ### Map

 In AnyMap, the {api:anychart.charts.Map#overlapMode}overlapMode(){api} method stands for hiding and showing this kind of labels.
 It supports two types of arguments: boolean and string.
-If use booleans, "true" allows labels to overlap each other, "false" disables them.
+If use booleans, "true" allows labels to overlap each other, "false" disables those which overlap.
 If use enums, "anychart.enums.LabelsOverlapMode.NO_OVERLAP" will disable overlapping labels and "anychart.enums.LabelsOverlapMode.ALLOW_OVERLAP" will allow it.
 Look at the next sample.

 ```
 map.overlapMode(false);